MarkCain555/ExtendHealth_Assessment/README.md

 # Camp Site Tracking
 * There is a separate solution for this question, as well as, a DB backup file 'MillcreekCanyom.bak' with dummy data in it.
 	## Assuptions:
 		* This is A solution and THE solution.
+		* Campground is in sections 'Alpha', 'Bravo', 'Charlie'
+		* Tried to keep it as simple as posible
+		* NOT optimized for performance